WordPoints/module-uninstall-tester/README.md

 The only difference in usage from the plugin uninstall test tools, is that the path to the main module file is stored in the `$module_file` property, instead of `$plugin_file`.

+# License #

+This library is joint licensed under the MIT and GPLv2 licenses.